libjxl/libjxl/CONTRIBUTING.md

 # Contributing to libjxl

-## contributing with AI
+## Contributing with AI

-We do not prevent the use of AI but we do expect a couple guidelines.
-A human must be pressnt somewhere in the loop, no autonomous AI bots.
-We expect the contributor to be the author and is responsible for all their code.
+We don't prohibit the use of AI tools to assist with your contributions, but we expect you to follow a couple of strict guidelines:

+* A human must be present: No autonomous AI bots.
+A human must evaluate, understand, and actively submit changes.
+* Take full responsibility: You are considered the author of your Pull Request.
+  You take full responsibility for the functionality, quality, and security of all code you submit, regardless of how it was generated.

 ## Contributing with bug reports